usnistgov/FIPS201/_FIPS201/federation.md

 # Federation Considerations for PIV

-This section outlines ways in which PIV credentials can be used for logical access via a federation protocol.
 Federation protocols allow a trusted identity provider (IdP) to proclaim a subscriber's identity to a relying party (RP) across a network in a trusted and verifiable fashion.
-The IdP creates an identity assertion based on a subscriber authenticating to the IdP.
-The assertion is then presented to the RP by the subscriber as proof that the subscriber has successfully logged in to the IdP.
-The federation protocol can also convey attributes about the authentication event as well as attributes about the subscriber.
-These attributes can be conveyed inside the assertion generated during the login event, or through a secondary API at the IdP for the RP to call.
+The process and requirements for federation systems are discussed in depth in [[SP 800-63C]](#ref-sp-800-63c).

 ## Why a PIV Credential is Not Federation

 While it may seem like accepting the PIV certificates of another organization is a type of federation, this fails the basic definitions of using a federation protocol.
 Instead, the certificate of the PIV card represents a _credential_, which is the combination of an authenticator with some subscriber attributes.
 This certificate, and its associated keys, are used many times at different RP's without modification.
 However, a federation protocol relies on an _assertion_, which is created on a per-login basis based on the subscriber's log in at an IdP.
 This assertion is created in reaction to the login request, and it is targeted specifically to the RP.